Great Gable – But some men love the Ancient Hills….

-Nowell Oxland’s poem Outward Bound would have been lost to us without the foresight of his close friend Miss Amy Hawthorn.
+Nowell Oxland’s poem Outward Bound (written during his sea passage to Gallipoli) would have been lost to us without the foresight of his close friend Miss Amy Hawthorn.
 In forwarding his last poem to the editor of The Times for publication just 18 days after his death she created a legacy however small for his work.
 Published anonymously on 27 August 1915 with an amended title, Nowell’s Farewell would be reprinted numerous times and identified in later anthologies.

 In her quest to find out what had happened to Nowell, she wrote to the Rev. Lys, Bursar of Worcester College following Oxland’s obituary in the Oxford Magazine.
 She had been in communication with a Private McCreedy who was last to see Oxland on the battlefield.
 McCreedy had fallen injured and Oxland had gone over to him to apply a field dressing to his wound before attending to a Captain Cunningham nearby.
 The order to retreat was sound, but Nowell almost immediately received a wound to his head and fell; death was instantaneous.
 None one could verify where or if indeed Lieutenant Oxland was buried.(2) Only much later were his family advised of the location of his grave in the Green Hill Cemetery, on the high ground rising from the Eastern shore of the Salt Lake at Suvla.
 As foretold in his poem Nowell Oxland would return only in spirit to his beloved Cumberland.